 The five percent explicit MOS was used to counter uncertainty in the modeling process.
-Long-term water quality monitoring data were used for model calibration.
+Longterm water quality monitoring data were used for model calibration.
 Although these data represented actual conditions, they were not of a continuous time series and might not have captured the full range of instream conditions that occurred during the simulation period.
 The explicit five percent MOS also accounts for those cases where monitoring might not have captured the full range of instream conditions.
+The TMDL endpoints for the various criteria are displayed in Table 8-2.